 - salt & pepper to taste

 The most popular recipe for most people to use up green tomatoes is to fry them up!
 And around here, we would have to agree.
 This is another one of my favorite way to use fresh tomatoes before they are ripe!
 It is a southern classic recipe that is a super delicious comfort food!

 These are quick and easy recipes so exact measurements aren’t really needed.

-Next, I mix a little bit of flour, salt & pepper and cajun seasoning in a shallow bowl.
+Next, I stir a little bit of flour, salt & pepper and cajun seasoning in a shallow bowl.
 You can also add a little bit of cornmeal if you like.
 If I use cornmeal, I use it about a 3:1 ratio.

 You’ll want enough oil to fry these slices of green tomatoes, but don’t really need to add so much that you follow a deep fry method.

 Dredge the tomatoes in the egg mixture and then coat it in the flour mixture.